aws/aws-elastic-beanstalk-cli/README.rst

 5. Use branches.

-EB CLI enables you to associate different branches with different branches of your code.
+EB CLI enables you to associate different environments with different branches of your code.
 For example:

     git checkout master